-So, what are the worst foods to eat before running?
-How do the foods you should avoid before a race differ from the recommendations for what to eat before a run?
+So what are the worst foods to eat before running?
+And how does what you should avoid before a race differ from what might be totally fine before a short, easy jog?

-Does It Matter What You Eat Before a Race?
+Does What You Eat Before a Race Actually Affect Your Performance?

 Here are some of our top suggestions for pre-run foods, whether it be breakfast or a small snack to get those energy levels up for distance running or intense speed workouts: